gknova61/HawaiiInformationServiceSearch/README.md

 # HawaiiInformationServiceSearch
-A better search app for HawaiiInformationService (AlohaLiving)
+An unofficial API for the HawaiiInformationService Real Estate Listings (a.k.a.
+AlohaLiving)

 External Libraries/Services Used: